-Information concerning the directors and board committees of CIBC is found on pages 33 to 35 of the 2007 AAR and is incorporated by reference.
+Information concerning the directors and board committees of CIBC is found on pages 33 to 35 of the 2008 AAR and is incorporated by reference.

-All of the directors have held their business affiliations indicated on page 35 of the 2007 AAR for the past five years with the exception of the following:
+All of the directors have held their business affiliations indicated on page 35 of the 2008 AAR for the past five years with the exception of the following:

-- (i) Margot A. Franssen who was formerly President and Partner, The Body Shop Canada from 1980 to 2004; - (ii) John S. Lacey who was formerly the Chairman of the Board of Directors of Alderwoods Group Inc. from 2002 to 2006; - (iii) Hon.
+- (i) John S. Lacey who was formerly the Chairman of the Board of Directors of Alderwoods Group Inc. from 2002 to 2006; - (ii) Nicholas D. Le Pan who was the Superintendent of Financial Institutions of Canada from 2001 to 2006; - (iii) Hon.
 John P. Manley who was in public service from his election to Parliament in 1988 until 2004.
-He was appointed to Cabinet in 1993, appointed as Deputy Prime Minister in 2002 and also served as Finance Minister from 2002 to 2003; - (iv) Cynthia M. Trudell, who was formerly Vice-President, Brunswick Corporation and President, Sea Ray Group from 2001 to 2006; and - (v) Ronald W. Tysoe who was Vice-Chair of Federated Department Stores from 1990 to 2006 and Senior Advisor of Perella Weinberg Partners LP from 2006 to 2007.
+He was appointed to Cabinet in 1993, appointed as Deputy Prime Minister in 2002 and also served as Finance Minister from 2002 to 2003; - (iv) Robert J. Steacy who was Executive Vice President & Chief Financial Officer of Torstar Corporation from 2002 to 2005; and - (v) Ronald W. Tysoe who was Vice-Chair of Federated Department Stores from 1990 to 2006 and Senior Advisor of Perella Weinberg Partners LP from 2006 to 2007.

 Directors are elected annually.
-Under the Bank Act and CIBC's By-laws, a director's term expires at the close of the next annual meeting of common shareholders, which is scheduled on February 28, 2008.
+Under the Bank Act and CIBC's By-laws, a director's term expires at the close of the next annual meeting of common shareholders, which is scheduled on February 26, 2009.